Dodgers' Andrew Toles jailed in Florida on trespass charge - WHIZ News

 KEY WEST, Fla.
-(AP) — Los Angeles Dodgers outfielder Andrew Toles was in jail Saturday and charged with trespassing property.
+(AP) — Los Angeles Dodgers outfielder Andrew Toles was in jail Saturday on a trespassing charge.

 The 28-year-old player was detained this week at the airport in Key West, Florida, by a Monroe County sheriff deputy.

-The Miami Herald reported he was found sleeping behind a Federal Express building at the airport and refused to move.
+A report by the sheriff’s office said Toles was found sleeping behind a Federal Express building at the airport and refused to move after several warnings by deputies that he had to leave or be arrested.

-Jail records show Toles appeared to be homeless when arrested Monday on the misdemeanor charge.
+Jail records show Toles appeared to be homeless when arrested Monday on the misdemeanor charge of trespassing property.
 His bond was set at $500 but he remained jailed and is scheduled for arraignment Thursday.

 “We are unable to comment,” team spokesman Joe Jareck said Saturday.